Dorcas gazelle: Behaviour

-Dorcas gazelles are highly adapted to life in the desert, they get most of their water from the plants in their diet but they cannot go their entire lives without water, despite the bulk of their hydration needs coming from succulent plants in their diet.
-The gazelles will still look for water, and drink readily when water is available.
+Dorcas gazelles are highly adapted to life in the desert.
+They get most of their water from eating succulents, but cannot go their entire lives without drinking water.
+They look for water sources and drink readily when one is found.
 They are naturally able to withstand high temperatures and harsh sunlight.
 Other than evenings when it is very hot, they are active mainly from dusk to dawn.
-In areas where they face human predation, they tend to be active only at night to minimize the risk of falling prey to hunters.
-These gazelles feed on leaves, flowers, and the pods of many species of acacia trees, as well as the leaves, twigs and fruits of various desert bushes.
-They occasionally stand on their hind legs to browse through trees and, after rain, they have been observed digging out bulbs from the ground.
-Dorcas gazelles can run at speeds up to 80 km/h to 96 km/h.
-When threatened, they tail-twitch and make bouncing leaps with their heads held high (stotting), possibly to announce they have seen a predator.
+In areas where they face human predation, they tend to be active only at night to avoid falling prey to hunters.
+These gazelles feed on leaves, flowers, the pods of many species of acacia trees, and the leaves, twigs and fruits of various desert bushes.
+They occasionally stand on their hind legs to browse through trees and, after rain, have been observed digging bulbs from the ground.
+Dorcas gazelles can run at speeds up to 80 km/h and may even reach 96 km/h.
+When threatened, they tail-twitch and make bouncing leaps with their heads held high, possibly to announce they have seen a predator.